 § 1.
 The official name of the organization shall be the International Society of Limnology – Societas Internationalis Limnologiae and shall be abbreviated as SIL.

 § 3.
 This aim shall be achieved by:

-- Congresses consisting of lectures, discussions, exhibits, excursions, and other scientific activities.
+a.
+Congresses consisting of lectures, discussions, exhibits, excursions, and other scientific activities.

-- Publication of a journal based in part on Congresses and other material as appropriate.
+b.
+Publication of a journal based in part on Congresses and other material as appropriate.

-- Encouragement and sponsorship of symposia, meetings, and working groups.
+c.
+Encouragement and sponsorship of symposia, meetings, and working groups.

-- Provision of financial assistance as practicable for limnological activities.
+d.
+Provision of financial assistance as practicable for limnological activities.

-- Affiliation with organizations embracing similar aims and interests.
+e.
+Affiliation with organizations embracing similar aims and interests.

 IV.
 Membership and dues

-- Ordinary Members are individuals interested in limnology who pay full dues.
+a.
+Regular Members are individuals interested in limnology who pay full dues.

-- Emeritus Members are individuals who, after retirement, request emeritus status and are approved by the Executive Board.
-Emeritus members pay no dues and receive no publications or pay 50% dues and receive publications.
+d.
+Emeritus Members are SIL members who, after retirement, request emeritus status and whose requests are approved by the Executive Board.
+Emeritus members may pay no dues and enjoy all the rights of ordinary SIL members except free online access to publications, or pay 50% dues and enjoy all the rights of ordinary SIL members including free on-line access to publications.

-- Family members are couples wishing to share a joint license to free on-line access to publications.
+e.
+Family members are couples wishing to share a joint license to free on-line access to publications.
 If one person is a member at the full rate, then the partner may be a member at 50% membership fee rate.

-- Early Career Members are professionals within the first 5 years after completion of their highest degree.
+f.
+Early Career Members are professionals within the first 5 years after completion of their highest degree.
 Early Career status is limited to a maximum of 5 years.
 Early Career members pay 50% dues.

-- Student Members are full-time students working toward a graduate or post-graduate degree in limnology or related field.
+g.
+Student Members are full-time students working toward a graduate or post-graduate degree in limnology or related field.
 Student status is limited to a maximum of 6 years.
 The annual dues for students will be as advertised on the SIL website.

 § 6.
 Dues.
-Annual dues are payable by February 1, and shall be fixed at each General Assembly for the period until the next General Assembly.
+Annual dues are payable by January 1, and shall be fixed at each General Assembly for the period until the next General Assembly.

 § 7.
 Members in good standing for any given year will have free on-line access to all SIL publications.

 § 8.
 Members from developing countries (defined as countries with a National Gross Income per capita below a sum dictated by the International Bank) will enjoy a 50% discount on the dues for each of the above categories, except for the student category, for which the dues will be as advertised on the SIL website.